 But once you’ve told them what you want, you have to let them take the reins.
-A very common mistake that companies make is to not only tell the coach what they want them to do, but to also tell them how they want them to achieve it.
+A common mistake is for companies to tell the coach both what they want them to do and also how to do it.
 To be effective, a coach has to control the process autonomously.
-A great one will have the expertise to know how to guide your team to the goal, and probably has a lot of great ideas from their experience that you may not have considered.
+A great one will have the expertise to know how to guide your team to the goal.
+He or she probably has a lot of great ideas from their experience that you may not have considered.
 Remember, you’re hiring them for a reason and you must give them the freedom to do their job.

 2. Get the team involved

 When an executive hires a coach, typically they can hand-select the person they feel most comfortable with after having discovery meetings with several options.
-However, teams don’t generally have that luxury and instead are expected to accept the person hired by the leader or the human resources department to coach them.
+However, teams don’t generally have that luxury.
+Instead, they’re expected to accept the team coach hired by the leader or the human resources department.
 That puts everyone at a disadvantage.
-The coach hasn’t had the opportunity to get to know the personalities involved and get an understanding of their perspective prior to the engagement kicking off, and the team members may not feel completely bought into the person hired to help them.
+The coach hasn’t had the opportunity to get to know the personalities involved and understand their perspective prior to the engagement.
+And the team members may not feel completely bought into the person hired to help them.

-An easy remedy to this is to find a way to involve team members in the selection process, whether through one-on-one conversations or a group discovery process.
+An easy remedy to this is to find a way to involve team members in the selection process.
+Maybe you do this through one-on-one conversations or a group discovery process.
 Though you might not be able to get complete consensus, a front-runner will likely emerge that most of the team can feel comfortable with.
 It will also help you to weed out any duds who garner strong objections.
-That sets everyone off on a much better foot once the coaching process has begun, and will help reduce the amount of time it takes to build the trust required to get the best results.
+That sets everyone off on a much better foot once the coaching process has begun.
+It will also help minimize the time it takes to build the trust required to get the best results.

 3. Probe on the confidentiality question

-Any coach worth their fee is going to insist on confidentiality as a part of their coaching process – they must be able to have private conversations with the people they are coaching in order to be able to push and challenge them.
-If team members think what they say is going to get back to their boss, their co-workers, or the HR department, they won’t be open to sharing critical information that can help the coach get their best results.
+Any coach worth their fee is going to insist on confidentiality as a part of their coaching process.
+They must be able to have private conversations with the people they are coaching to be able to push and challenge them.
+If team members think what they say is going to get back to their boss, their co-workers, or the HR department, they won’t be open to sharing critical information that can help the team coach get their best results.

-However, there are ways for coaches to provide feedback on high-level themes that can help to cultivate an environment that will support the team.
-Ask your prospective coaches how they’ve handled this in the past, how they strike a balance between maintaining confidentiality and sharing helpful themes, and what type of information you can expect to receive from them.
+However, there are ways for coaches to provide feedback on high-level themes.
+This approach can help to cultivate an environment that will support the team.
+Ask your prospective coaches how they’ve handled this in the past.
+How have they struck a balance between maintaining confidentiality and sharing helpful themes?
+What type of information can you expect to receive from them?